|Portrait of Galileo Galilei by Justus Sustermans. Image credit: Wikipedia.|

 Galileo's mission ended on 21 September 2003 with an intentional collision with Jupiter.
 The spacecraft, which by then was running out of propellants, met its end in Jupiter's atmosphere so that it would not accidentally land on and possibly contaminate Europa, considered by many to be a promising place to seek extraterrestrial life.

-NASA approved the mission, now called simply the Europa Mission, in June 2015.
+NASA approved the Europa Mission, as it became known, in June 2015.
 The Europa Mission science team held its first meeting on 4 August 2015.
-At present the spacecraft is expected to carry nine instruments including ice-penetrating radar.
+At this writing, the spacecraft is expected to carry nine instruments including ice-penetrating radar.
 NASA plans to launch it on a Space Launch System (SLS) variant in the early 2020s and to include a small Europa lander.
-It might also include miniature Cubesat spacecraft; these it would release to pass through water plumes first spotted rising from Europa's south polar region in late 2012.
+It might also include miniature Cubesat spacecraft; these it would be released to pass through water plumes first spotted rising from Europa's south polar region in late 2012.

 Touring Titan by Blimp & Buoy (1983)

 The Challenge of the Planets, Part Two: High Energy

 The Challenge of the Planets, Part Three: Gravity

 The Seventh Planet: A Gravity-Assist Tour of the Uranian System (2003)